ccztux/modpd/README.md

 (**M**onitoring **O**bsessing **D**ata **P**rocessor **D**aemon)

 modpd consists of a NEB module and a daemon written in bash.
-The NEB module collects data and writes it to a named pip.
+The NEB module collects data and writes it to a named pipe.
 The daemon part reads the data from the named pipe and sends the check results via NRDP or NSCA to another Nagios® server.
-It increases the performance of an existing Nagios 3.x.x installation greatly, because the obsessing commands will be executed by modpd and not by the nagios process itself.
-Nagios executes the obsessing command after every check, where obsessing is activated and then Nagios waits, till every obsessing command was executed successfully or timed out.
+It increases the performance of an existing Nagios® 3.x.x installation greatly, because the obsessing commands will be executed by modpd and not by the Nagios® process itself.
+Nagios® executes the obsessing command after every check, where obsessing is activated and then Nagios® waits, till every obsessing command was executed successfully or timed out.